Gå til indhold

 Knowledge acquisition is a central task and encompasses:

-This knowledge is collected through thorough review of environmental conditions surrounding existing restoration projects.
+This knowledge is collected through thorough reviews of environmental conditions surrounding existing restoration projects.
 The result would be a quantitative assessment of the criteria and tolerance levels which must be observed in a selection of areas suitable for marine restoration.
 From these criteria, a map is developed which makes it possible to point out areas that are well-suited for various types of restoration (screening).
 These maps are usually supported by further preliminary investigations before restoration starts.

 Work Package 3 (WP3) – Sharing Knowledge and Consulting